Twitter threatens to sue its new rival, Threads, claiming Meta stole trade secrets

 Meta responded to NPR's request for more information by pointing to Stone's response on Threads.

-Since March, Twitter has responded to questions from the press with only a poop emoji.
+Since March, Twitter's communications team has sent a standard automatic response to emails from the press, containing nothing but a poop emoji.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.